Havila Castor ferry current position

 Review of Havila Castor ferry

-MS Havila Castor is a Norwegian coastal cruiseferry operated by the Norwegian shipping company HAVILA KYSTRUTEN (part of Havila Group).
-The ship has a max capacity of 640 passengers.
-Cargo capacity is 9 cars and 190 pallets, 40 of which can be transported by freezing or cooling.
-The vessel will be inaugurated in 2021 to operate on the Norway ferry route Bergen-Kirkenes (crossing time 7 days) stopping at 34 ports along the itinerary.
+The ship has max capacity 640 passengers, and cargo capacity 9 cars and 190 pallets (40 of which can be transported by freezing or cooling).
+The vessel will be inaugurated in April 2022 (April 7th/Maiden Voyage/due to construction delays postponed from September 2021) and will operate year-round on Norway's coastal ferry route Bergen-Kirkenes (crossing time 7 days) stopping at 34 ports along the itinerary.
 This route is served by a total of 11 ships (7x by Hurtigruten, 4x by Havila) and the ferry service is government-subsidized.

 As cruise ferry, Havila Castor staterooms (179 total) offer 468 berths (lower and upper beds), in addition to the ship's 172 seats (for day passengers).
 All passenger cabins are air-conditioned, with carpet flooring, ensuite bathrooms (washbasin, WC-toilet, glass shower, mirrored cabinets, hairdryer), HDTV (wall-mounted), multiple USB ports, free WiFi, bedside tables, wall-mounted reading lamps, wardrobe, writing table with chair, 2-seater couch, electronic safe box (in the closet).
 The ferry company provides bed linens, towels and toiletries.